-When deciding on the best places to stay in Milan, location is everything.
+When deciding on the best places to stay, location is everything.
 Getting yourself familiar with the different neighborhoods can help you in planning your trip.
-If you need help on this, here’s a list of some of the best neighborhoods to stay in Milan.
+If you need help on this, here’s a list of some of the best neighborhoods to stay in Milan:

 Today, this neighborhood is inhabited by wealthy Italians, which has unfortunately meant that it has lost some of its old artistic charm.

 The ateliers have now been transformed into fancy art galleries, and what used to be a hang-out place for intellectuals has now been turned into sleek bars serving pricey drinks.
 During the day, the area is filled with tourists checking out the art galleries and trendy boutiques.
 At night, young people would be hanging out at fashionable bars, enjoying an aperitif and other cocktail drinks.

 While Brera may be seen as historic, it now has a bit of a modern vibe without the chaos of the nearby city centre.
 Since the neighborhood is home to some upscale residential complexes, the accommodation cost here is a bit on the higher side.
 Most of the students and young people that live here often share space in some of the neighborhood’s historic buildings.